-How can you experience the happiness Lee describes?
-By settling down in South Korea.
-Live and work in the country instead of taking a whirlwind trip to see the best sights.
+Have you ever thought about settling down in South Korea, living and working in the country instead of taking a whirlwind trip to see the best sights?

 South Korea is becoming a hotspot for expats.
 There are job opportunities in education, tourism, technology and entrepreneurship.

 Koreans are a welcoming bunch—thousands of expats have already discovered that South Korea is the ideal place to live and work.

 You can join them by following this ultimate guide to working and traveling in South Korea.

 - Different Visas for Work and Travel in South Korea

 - The Ultimate Guide to Work and Travel in Korea

 Different Visas for Work and Travel in South Korea

 Once upon a time, the best way to see South Korea was with a regular visitor visa or work visa.

 This has changed in the last few years.
 Korea now has working holiday agreements with several other countries.
 The result is the H-1 Working Holiday Visa for those who are combining work with travel.